MGross21/armctl/README.md

 ### Connection Template

-The following methods are available for explicit connection management.
-These are typically only necessary if you are not utilizing Python's `with/as` context manager protocol, which is the recommended approach.
+The following methods facilitate explicit connection management and low-level command execution.
+These are generally intended for advanced use cases, such as when not leveraging Python's `with/as` context manager or when issuing custom commands beyond the standard API.

 | Method Name                  | Description                                                      |
 |------------------------------|------------------------------------------------------------------|